Aberystwyth University - Data Protection Policy

 10. Retention of Data

 In general, students’ files will be kept centrally for six years after they leave: such files may contain academic or personal information.
 For historical purposes and to respond to authorized enquirers, the University keeps a record of past students and a summary of their academic record.
-Information held by departments may be held for shorter periods as appropriate.
+Information held by departments or institutes may be held for shorter periods as appropriate.

 In general all information about staff will be kept in accordance with the University’s Records Retention Schedule after their employment ceases.
 Some information however will be kept for much longer.
 This will include information necessary in respect of pensions, taxation, potential or current disputes or litigation regarding the employment, and information required for job references.
 Further details are available from the Director of Human Resources.